jlstack/PythonEchonestRemix/README.md

 ## aqplayer
 **Process**

-aqplayer first creates a pyaudio object.
-It then opens a pyaudio stream with the wav file associated with the 'echonest.remix.audio.LocalAudioFile'. aqplayer then calculates the frames associated with the given quantum and feeds them to the stream to be played.
+Aqplayer first creates a pyaudio object.
+It then opens a pyaudio stream with the wav file associated with the 'echonest.remix.audio.LocalAudioFile'.
+Aqplayer then calculates the frames associated with the given quantum and feeds them to the stream to be played.
+For more detail, refer to the DESCRIPTION.md.

 **Dependencies**